 According to the Bureau of Labor Statistics, job growth in computer and information technology fields is faster than that in any other field.
-By 2018, jobs are expected to grow by 20 to 53 percent.
+Between 2020 and 2030, jobs are expected to grow by 13 percent.
 It’s no wonder — there are new products, ideas and technology solutions happening in every industry every day.
 If you have a passion for computers and technology, why not turn it into a career?

 MTI College offers two information technology programs.